 ETS1.
 Engineering Design

 1.K-2-ETS1-1.
-Ask questions, make observations, and gather information about a situation people want to change in order to define a simple design problem that can be solved by developing or improving an object or tool.*
+Ask questions, make observations, and gather information about a situation people want to change that can be solved by developing or improving an object or tool.*

 1.K-2-ETS1-2.
 Generate multiple solutions to a design problem and make a drawing (plan) to represent one or more of the solutions.*